Top Tips to Help Tackle the Costs of College

 Apply for Student Loans

 Student loans offer college students access to the money they need to pursue their degrees, typically with substantially lower interest rates than those available for typical consumer loans.
-Often times, the payback requirements for these types of loans are deferred until after the student has completed school.
+Often, the payback requirements for these types of loans are deferred until after the student has completed school.

-Roughly 70% of students graduate with student loan debt, indicating how simply necessary they are for many.
+Roughly 64% of students graduate with student loan debt, indicating how simply necessary loans are for many people.
 Before taking on any student loan, make sure you’re clear on when your payments are due, what the minimum payment is, when you can refinance to get a lower interest rate, and the interest rate you’re working with.
+It’s important to note that the Federal Reserve could potentially raise interest rates again in 2023, depending on inflation.
+If they do make this change, interest rates on student loans will also increase, leading borrowers to pay more interest on their loans.

 Start a College Savings Account